 Five heat-wave hikes in southern New Hampshire

 Odiorne Point State Park, on the Seacoast in Rye (Rt.
 1-A).
 If there’s an onshore breeze, this is heaven on a hot day.
 Take a walk along the rocky shore, or take one of the paths through the woods.
 The sharp contrast between adjacent environments is surprising.
-Bonus: the wild roses are in bloom this time of year. $4 admission/$2 ages 11 & under.
+Bonus: the wild roses are in bloom this time of year.
+There’s a modest admission fee.

 Lake Massabesic from Battery Point